 Who is this course for?

-It’s difficult on your own and much more fun with a supportive tutor and a group where you can practice with each other and share the joys and frustrations.
-This is suitable for beginners and also for those with who have completed part 1 and part 2 Spanish beginners.
+Learning a language can be daunting on your own and is much more fun with a supportive tutor and a group, where you can practise with each other and share the joys and frustrations

 Support and feedback

 Initial assessment will identify your skills level at the start of the course and there will be a variety of activities to assess progress throughout the course.
 You’ll complete an individual learning plan (ILP) and there will be opportunities for you to discuss your progress with your tutor.
 The tutor will also provide written feedback.

 You’ll need a pen, paper and a ring-binder for storing notes, hand-outs and homework.
 At the start of the course your tutor will advise you of any course book that might be required.
 Please don’t purchase anything before the course.

 You may be eligible for a learner bursary if you can demonstrate that attending a course will improve your wellbeing.
 Eligibility is determined after a short interview with a member of our learning support team.
 You must be aged over 19 on 31st August 2017 and your household income below £15,276 to access this fund.
 Contact your local centre for more details.

 You may like to bring a drink or refreshments